pakmanwg/smartthings-visonic-sensor/Leak Sensor Instruction.md

     <img src = "https://github.com/pakmanwg/smartthings-visonic-sensor/blob/master/IMG_2137.JPG" width=300 hspace=10/>
   </p>

   - locate the relay on the side, it has a clear plastic wrap around a wire.
-Make a cut in the middle and remove the broken plastic
-  - bent the two wires downward, temporary put it back into case and mark the positions to drill holes
+Make a cut in the middle and remove the broken plastic and bent the two wires downward, temporary put it back into case and mark the positions to drill holes

   <p align="center">
     <img src = "https://github.com/pakmanwg/smartthings-visonic-sensor/blob/master/IMG_2138.JPG" width=300 hspace=10/>